Gokaiger Goseiger Super Sentai 199 Hero Great Battle: Plot

 Finding themselves scattered across various locations, the Gokaigers and Goseigers reluctantly join forces to defeat the resurrected monsters, regroup, and return to their original location, where they are met by Navi and a restored Gosei Knight.
 The two teams agree to work together to stop the Black Cross King, who brings the Gokaigers' Ranger Keys to life to stop them.
 After a grueling battle, the Gokaigers and Goseigers eventually defeat and recover the Ranger Keys.
-Taking advantage of their weakened states, the Black Cross King enlarges himself, but the Sentai teams are suddenly engulfed by a bright light, during which representatives of the J.A.K.Q. team, Denzimen, Goggle-V, Dynamen, Biomen, Turborangers, Dairangers, Boukengers, and Go-ongers give them their blessings as Sentai teams and the Gokaigers access to their respective teams' Great Powers.
+Taking advantage of their weakened states, the Black Cross King enlarges himself, but the Sentai teams are suddenly engulfed by a bright light, during which representatives of the J.A.K.Q. team, Denjimen, Goggle-V, Dynamen, Biomen, Turborangers, Dairangers, Boukengers, and Go-ongers give them their blessings as Sentai teams and the Gokaigers access to their respective teams' Great Powers.
 Marvelous asks for their aid, which they answer by creating the Super Sentai Bazooka.

 The Gokaigers and Goseigers use it to defeat the Black Cross King, who transforms into his true form, the Black Cross Colossus, and wreaks havoc on Tokyo.
 The Sentai teams summon their mecha to fight him, but he overpowers them and defeats Gosei Knight.
 On the ground, the Goseigers' ally Nozomu Amachi urges Tokyo's citizens not to give up hope and cheer for the Sentai teams.
 This support miraculously restores the Gokaigers and Goseigers' mecha and summons their Sentai predecessors' mecha as well.
 The Black Cross Colossus resurrects an army of the Sentai teams' defeated enemies, but the Sentai mecha kill them once more.
 With his warriors gone, the Gokaigers receive the Gorengers' Great Power, the Variblune, and use it to kill the Black Cross Colossus.

 With the battle over, the preceding Sentai mecha vanish as the crowd thanks the Gokaigers and Goseigers, who give their powers back to the Gokaigers and entrust them with their Great Power.
 As the Gokaigers sail off, Gokai Silver watches them from afar.